Mickey Mouse universe: Mortimer Mouse

 Mortimer Mouse – not to be confused with Minnie Mouse's uncle also named Mortimer Mouse – is introduced in the 1936 cartoon short Mickey's Rival, as Mickey's competitor for Minnie's affections.
 The year Mickey's Rival was produced, Floyd Gottfredson also used the character as an antagonist in one of the comic strip's storylines.
 In the comics, this Mortimer was briefly renamed Montmorency Rodent (pronounced "Ro-Dawn"), in an attempt to differentiate him from the pre-existing uncle, but the new name did not stick.
 Mickey's rival was once again called Mortimer in later comics – and in the animated series Mickey Mouse Works and House of Mouse, where he used the catchphrase, "Ha-cha-cha!".

-In House of Mouse and Mickey Mouse Works, Mortimer as Mickey's rival is voiced by Maurice LaMarche, doing an exaggerated impersonation of Jon Lovitz.
+In Mickey Mouse Works and House of Mouse, Mortimer as Mickey's rival is voiced by Maurice LaMarche, doing an exaggerated impersonation of Jon Lovitz.
 As Minnie's boss in Mickey's Once Upon a Christmas, he was voiced by Jeff Bennett.
 Mortimer Mouse also appeared in a non-speaking cameo in the Mickey Mouse Clubhouse episode Minnie's Birthday, sitting beneath a tree, playing a guitar.
 He later appeared in the Mickey Mouse Clubhouse episode "Super Adventure" as a villain where he intends to shrink the clubhouse.
-Bennett reprised his role as Mortimer in the 2018 Mickey Mouse short "A Pete Scorned".
+Bennett reprised his role as Mortimer in the television series Mickey Mouse and its spinoff The Wonderful World of Mickey Mouse.
 He also appeared in Mickey and the Roadster Racers as Morty McCool.
+Mortimer is a recurring character in Mickey Mouse Clubhouse+, where instead of Mickey's rival as in his previous appearances, he appears a close friend of Mickey and his gang.